Contrasting Diamond S Shipping (DSSI) & Its Rivals

-Diamond S Shipping (NYSE: DSSI) is one of 17 public companies in the “Transportation services” industry, but how does it compare to its peers?
-We will compare Diamond S Shipping to related businesses based on the strength of its earnings, risk, dividends, institutional ownership, profitability, analyst recommendations and valuation.
+Diamond S Shipping (NYSE: DSSI) is one of 17 publicly-traded companies in the “Transportation services” industry, but how does it compare to its competitors?
+We will compare Diamond S Shipping to similar companies based on the strength of its risk, earnings, institutional ownership, valuation, dividends, analyst recommendations and profitability.

-66.2% of Diamond S Shipping shares are owned by institutional investors.
-Comparatively, 67.2% of shares of all “Transportation services” companies are owned by institutional investors.
-24.0% of shares of all “Transportation services” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This table compares Diamond S Shipping and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Diamond S Shipping and its competitors revenue, earnings per share and valuation.

 |Gross Revenue